 they could put a pie in my face! #CrazyShoeboxLady

-We have not set a 2016 goal!
-We have some very wonderful partnerships planned for the year and are waiting to see just how much will be provided!
 We once again will be doing our basket raffle fund raisers at the Scrapbook Expos in Milwaukee, WI and Schaumburg, IL.
-In addition there will be a HUGE contest in September sponsored by our friends over at Fave Crafts and Prime Publishing.
+March had a project featured at Craft Paper Scissors-Roll-up Checkerboard.
+In May our Sew-a-Thon is being kicked off by our friends at All Free Sewing.
 Plus we have partnerships with Jack Dempsey Needle Arts to again help us create sewing kits for our older girls and now Rainbow Loom is joining us to donate kits for the kids to make loom band bracelets!